jaepass/commercejs-vuejs-cart/README.md

 Next, we'll need to retrieve our current cart in session with the `cart.retrieve()` [method](https://commercejs.com/docs/sdk/cart#retrieve-cart).
 Commerce.js automatically creates a cart for you if one does not exist in the current browser session.
-Commerce.js tracks the current cart ID in a cookie so it persists across browser sessions.
-The cart is being handled client-side as we want to utilize cookie sessions to store the cart data.

-For instance, a user is shopping on a commerce website and starts to add cart items, they leave the website and return again, the expected behaviour would be that the cart data would persist and cart items still remain.
+Commerce.js tracks the current cart id with a cookie and stores the entire cart and its contents.
+The cart is being handled clientside as we want to utilize cookie sessions to store the cart data.
+For instance, a user is shopping on a commerce website and starts to add cart items, he/she leaves the website and returns again, the expected behaviour would be that the cart data would persist and cart items still remain.
 With the Cart API endpoint and cart functionality methods in Commerce.js, the otherwise complex cart logic on commerce websites can be easily implemented.
 Now let's go ahead and add a new cart method underneath `fetchProducts()`.